-Top Secrets of Rome Revealed: The Aventine Keyhole
+Rome Off The Beaten Path: The Aventine Keyhole

 The Aventine Keyhole

-Time in Rome: What About Visiting the Only Island in the Center of Rome?
+Rome off the Beaten Path: Visit the Only Island in the Center of Rome

 Who knew there was an island right in the middle of Rome?
 I certainly didn’t, even though I had visited this island before on previous visits!
 I simply didn’t realize it was not attached to either side of the banks of the Tiber River!
 It is called Isola Tiberina, or Tiber Island.
 It is the world’s smallest inhabited island.
 To get there, you only have to cross Rome’s oldest original bridge, the Ponte Fabricio, that was built in 62 BC!
 I have written an article about my intriguing time spent in Rome one night on this tiny island!

 Hidden Gems in Rome: Visit the Mouth of Truth